-Research reserves and education
+Research Reserves and Education

 There are 35 different educational lessons and activities offered through the reserve system, each bundled with all of the necessary tools and resources for implementation.

-Data by the millions
+Data by the Millions

 The tidal pattern in an estuary depends on its location, water depth, water flow, coastline, and wind conditions.
 With the variety of conditions on Earth, each estuary displays a unique tidal pattern.
 No two estuaries are the same.

-The National Estuarine Research Reserve System is the only estuary program in the country to feature a consistent, system-wide monitoring program, ensuring data is collected in the same way at each site and therefore can be aggregated easily at the local, regional, and national scale to meet decision-makers’ needs.
+The National Estuarine Research Reserve System is the only estuary program in the country to feature a consistent, system-wide monitoring program, ensuring data are collected in the same way at each site and therefore can be aggregated easily at the local, regional, and national scale to meet decision-makers’ needs.